3rd PLACE

 Simon Bolton

-Finalist of the Entrepreneurial Leader of the Year Award
+3rd PLACE Entrepreneurial Leader of the Year Award

 Edge Hill University - SME Productivity & Innovation Centre - United Kingdom